The Exiled Heavy Knight Knows How to Game the System: Anime

 An anime television series adaptation was announced on September 5, 2024.
-The series is produced by GoHands and directed by Katsumasa Yokomine, with Shingo Suzuki and Tetsuichi Yamagishi serving as chief directors, Takayuki Uchida designing the characters, and Ludvig Forssell composing the music.
-It is set to premiere in 2026.
+It is produced by GoHands and directed by Katsumasa Yokomine, with Shingo Suzuki (AD) and Tetsuichi Yamagishi serving as chief directors, Takayuki Uchida designing the characters, and Ludvig Forssell composing the music.
+The series premiered on July 3, 2026, on the Super Animeism Turbo programming block on all JNN affiliates, including MBS and TBS, running for two consecutive cours total of 26 episodes.
+(Note: MBS and TBS listed the series premiere on July 2 at 24:26, which is effectively July 3 at 12:26 a.m.
+JST.)